Stay Alive: Critical reception

 Stay Alive received negative critical reviews.
 Rotten Tomatoes holds this film with a 12% rating based on 58 reviews, with an average rating of 3.20/10.
 The site's critics consensus states: "A by-the-numbers teen horror flick, Stay Alive fails to exploit its premise for any real scares."
 Metacritic reported the film had an average score of 24 out of 100 based on 17 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Writing for Newsday, John Anderson commented that "'Stay Alive' spends a lot of time inside the video game system, and what will terrify the audience very early on is the realization that there's better acting in the video game than on the big screen."
 Meanwhile, writing for Variety, Anderson concluded: "Seldom is there anything close to real passion or panic on display here from cast members."
 Gregory Kirschling of Entertainment Weekly gave the film a D− and commented, "this dopey movie keeps flouting its own rules, so that one character who dies in the game gets to live, while poor suckers get offed for real even though we never saw their Game Overs."
 Entertainment Weekly gave the "Unrated Director's Cut" version a C+.

-Retrospective reception

 Despite its initial negative reception, Stay Alive has been regarded by some in the years since as a cult classic horror movie.

 Home video release

-The DVD was released in the United States on September 19, 2006.
+The DVD was released by Buena Vista Home Entertainment (under the Hollywood Pictures Home Entertainment banner) in the United States on September 19, 2006.
 It was made available in an unrated edition (100 minutes) and a "PG-13" edition (85 minutes).
 The 15 minutes of new unrated footage include a new character and subplot.
 The unrated edition features more adult material.
 As of December 2011, the total amount of DVD units sold is 874,827, bringing in $13,636,869 in revenue.

 Potential sequel

 In August 2022, Bell revealed that developments for a potential sequel film are ongoing.
 The filmmaker stated that creatives "are trying very hard to make another one".
+In March 2026, the 20th anniversary of the film, Bell and Peterman continued to show interest in a sequel, even though they admitted that doing one now would seem unlikely.
+They offered an explanation for the return of Jimmi Simpson's character Phineas, "he would have been this ghost in the machine.
+He's fucking trapped.
+At the point where they reach that next level in the story, they'd find that [Phineas] has been there the whole time, and he can't leave.
+It'd give us more fun with Jimmi Simpson, and he'd be the mentor to the movie's new characters for a little bit."